LoloStuart/AlgoBook/README.md

-# AlgoBook
+# The Algo Book

+![patrick star](https://github.com/LoloStuart/AlgoBook/blob/main/giphy_patrick.gif)

 My journey into the world of algorithms.
-This is me going through Coding Dojo's algorithm book.
-![patrick star](https://github.com/LoloStuart/AlgoBook/blob/main/giphy_patrick.gif)
+The algo book challenges are not actual assignments but optional material to work through.
+I definitely need more practice outside classroom hours to grasp this stuff.
+My goal is to tackle several problems a week.